History

 After a long number of years the fabric of the building deteriorated and, in the mid-1950s, was replaced by the 5-roomed building now facing the road.
 In 1977 the school was extended when six new classrooms and a General Purpose Room were added.

 The Courtenay continues to grow and develop.
-The recreational and sporting facilities will be extended this year with the support of parents and the parish community.
+Our recreational and sporting facilities continue extended r with the support of parents and the parish community.